pieterdavid/travis-ci-root-builds/README.md

 but if you strongly depend on the availability of such builds, hosting them elsewhere might be a good idea.

-As of the last commit date on this [README](README.md), the available builds are given in the table below.
+The available builds are listed in the tables below:

 #### Python 2